metabase/metabase/docs/users-guide/models.md

 # Models

 Models are a fundamental building block in Metabase.
 Models curate data from another table or tables from the same database to anticipate the kinds of questions people will ask of the data.
-You can think of them as derived tables, and they're meant to be used as the starting point for new questions.
+You can think of them as derived tables, or a special kind of saved question meant to be used as the starting point for new questions.

 Models: